medwards81/FSND-P4-Design-A-Game/Hangman/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Hangman is a simple word guessing game.
+Each game begins with a 'word' to guess, and individual letter 'guesses' are registered as 'hits' or 'misses' depending on whether the guess matches 1 or more letters in the word.
+A player wins the game if the word is guessed correctly before the 'guess limit' is reached.
+'Guesses' are sent to the `make_move` endpoint which will reply with either: 'hit', 'miss' or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.